 Around the world, 815 million people regularly go to bed hungry, according to a report from the United Nations food agencies.
-That’s about 11 percent of the world’s population.
-Despite overall improvements in food security, some areas of the world are lagging behind in providing adequate nutrition for healthy development, according to The State of Food Insecurity and Nutrition in the World 2017, released by the Food and Agriculture Organization (FAO), the World Food Program (WFP), and the International Fund for Agricultural Development.
+That’s about 11% of the world’s population.
+Despite overall improvements in food security, some areas of the world are lagging behind in providing adequate nutrition for healthy development, according to The State of Food Insecurity and Nutrition in the World 2017, released by the Food and Agriculture Organization, the World Food Programme, and the International Fund for Agricultural Development.

 Learn more about these hungry places, what we’re doing, and how you can help hungry children and families in need.

 Where are the five worst spots for hunger?